FergusFettes/dotfiles/README.md

 3. Install ansible roles `ansible-galaxy install geerlingguy.pip geerlingguy.docker robertdebock.cargo gantsign.fd gantsign.bat gantsign.ctop gantsign.atom gantsign.antigen`
 4. Add the target machines ips to `/etc/ansible/hosts` under '[new-machine]'.
 5. Make sure you have changed the password folder and chosen a password (and created a masked password).
+6. WARNING: if you are running the install from the taget machine, make sure you have a copy of the password, or you will get locked out!
-6. Run ansible with
+7. Run ansible with
 ```bash
  ansible-playbook scripts/new_laptop_installation.yaml --extra-vars 'ansible_sudo_pass=<SUDO PASS FOR NEW MACHINE>'
  ```
-6. Sit back, have a margarita, and watch your work being done for you.
+8. Sit back, have a margarita, and watch your work being done for you.

 ## TODO